 Wall angels have also been called a “V” to “W” stretch, named so for the beginning and ending arm positions.
 They’re typically performed with your back against a wall.
 The wall provides feedback, keeping your spine neutral and your arms in position.

 This exercise will benefit you if you sit most of the day, as well as if you do a lot of upper-body resistance training.

-Exercises like the bench press can cause the involved muscles to shorten, but wall angels counteract that effect, primarily by working the chest muscles (pectoralis major and minor) and large back muscle (latissimus dorsi).
+Exercises like the bench press can cause the involved muscles to shorten, but wall angels counteract that effect, primarily by stretching the chest muscles (pectoralis major and minor) and working the large back muscle (latissimus dorsi).

 - Stand with your feet approximately 6–8 inches (about 15–20 cm) away from the wall.
 Rest your butt, back, shoulders, and head against the wall.

 - Attempt to begin with a neutral spine by drawing your belly button toward your spine.
-Draw your ribs in and down, feeling the middle of your back connect to the wall.
+Draw your ribs in and down, feeling the back of your ribcage connect to the wall, while your lower back remains slightly away from the wall.